-Hope on Alvarado – Shipping-container development designed for Los Angeles’ homeless population
+Hope on Alvarado – Shipping-container homes & housing development designed for Los Angeles’ homeless population

 October 3, 2017

 A Los Angeles neighborhood will soon be home to a new shipping container development created for individuals transitioning out of homelessness.
 Designed by KTGY Architecture + Planning, the Hope on Alvarado project will repurpose several, locally-sourced shipping containers as the building’s main construction material, hopefully creating an urban design model for affordable housing in densely-packed cities around the globe.

 Slated for a .44-acre site at 166 Alvarado Street in L.A.’s Westlake Neighborhood, the proposed design will offer 84 units made up of studio and one bedroom apartments for tenants that are in the process of getting off the streets.
 Multiple shipping containers, which will be sourced locally in Los Angeles, will be stacked together to create a single, four-story building centered around a courtyard.
 The strategic layout is geared to providing new residents with privacy and security, as well as fostering a strong sense of community.